Using KPIs to Coach, Not Punish: Building High-Performance Sales Teams

 - Celebrating effort – Recognise consistent outreach or improvement, not just end results

-Common Pitfalls to Avoid When Coaching with KPIs
+Common Pitfalls to Avoid When Using KPIs to Coach

 Beware of these traps: